avidbiscuit/ait-wiki/content/datapacks/mugs.md

 - When replacing the **(name:of_drink)**, make sure that it is the same as the name of the `.json` file.

-- For the custom color, make sure to use the; ISERT SILLY COLOR SYSTEM LOQOR USED HERE
+- For the custom color (of the liquid on the cup texture), make sure to use the; ISERT SILLY COLOR SYSTEM LOQOR USED HERE

 - Now put this **datapack** into Minecraft.